-The refractive behaviour of light had been a source of study and consternation for centuries since no simple relationship between the angles of incidence and refraction could be determined.
+The refractive behavior of light had been a source of study and consternation for centuries since no simple relationship between the angles of incidence and refraction could be determined.
 It was in 1621, that the Dutch investigator Willebrord Snell determined that it is the sines of the angles of incidence and refraction that maintain a constant ratio for a given pair of media, an experiment that is worth carrying out yourself.
 Although Snell is correct, this observation of effects does not address itself to cause.
 Descartes, insisting that light had to be understood as ballistic particles (in opposition to Leonardo da Vinci, and to keep his own purely mechanical outlook) was forced to conclude, erroneously, that light actually sped up upon entering the water.
 He also claimed Snell’s discovery as his own.
-Fermat found this speeding up to be absurd and sought to determine the cause for light’s behaviour.
+Fermat found this speeding up to be absurd and sought to determine the cause for light’s behavior.

 To note the sine relationship is good, but to actually assert that this trend is a scientific principle would not be an honest blunder, it would be an admission by anyone who would make that statement, that that person believes principles are unknowable.

 Fermat’s ought not to describe the motion of the fish, but the shape of the aquarium in which they swam: He returned to the Greek discovery that light reflected off a mirror takes the path of minimal distance, an experiment worth performing on your own.
-Fermat took up this approach and hypothesized and demonstrated in 1662 that light follows a path of quickest time, rather than shortest distance: As far as the light is concerned, it is always propagating straight ahead by this principle.
+Fermat took up this approach and hypothesized and demonstrated in 1662 that light follows a path of the quickest time, rather than the shortest distance: As far as the light is concerned, it is always propagating straight ahead by this principle.
 This hypothesis results in the sine ratio discovered by Snell, but Fermat delivered the child whose form Snell accurately reported.